planetruby/gems/_links/rubybench.md

 Currently, Ruby benchmark scripts and Discourse benchmark scripts have been implemented and are run for every commit and release.

-**Hardware**.
-All benchmarks are run on production level bare metal server in order to ensure consistent and repeatable results.
+**Hardware.** All benchmarks are run on production level bare metal server in order to ensure consistent and repeatable results.

 ### About